Input validation

 - indicates if a validator is currently running

-Custom validators can execute asynchronous operations for validation, such as making an API request to check if an email address is available.
+Custom validators can also execute asynchronous validation operations, for example, making an API request to check if an email address is available.
+Let's review this example in the instruction below.

-As a first step, specify an HTTP request to verify if a user exists with the provided email address.
+For the first step, add an HTTP Request action type to verify if a user with the provided email address exists:

 input and must return an object where each key is an input name and each value is an error message.
 This allows the form validator to assign errors to multiple fields in a single run.

-The form or detail components can also display a global error message if an error occurs during the On Submit action.
-To enable this functionality:
+Form and Detail components can also display a global error message if an error occurs during the On Submit action.
+Follow the instruction below to enable this functionality:

-Click the Submit button to submit the form
+Next, click the Submit button to submit the form.